DataDog/integrations-core/kafka_consumer/README.md

 #### Host

-To configure this check for an Agent running on a host:
+To configure this check for an Agent running on a host running your Kafka consumers:

 ##### Metric collection